 Learn how much you will owe and how you will have to repay it.

 Please work with the Financial Aid Office staff.
 You will only have 45 days to repay any money you owe the Federal Program.
-Once the 45 days has passed you will be reported to collections and will have to make repayment arrangements with the federal government at this time you will not be eligible for any Title IV financial aid at any school.
-If you make arrangements with the federal government in a timely manner you won't lose your student aid eligibility, however you will still be in collections.
-Also the debt due to the college for your withdrawal will need to be paid or a hold will be placed on your account.
+Once the 45 days has passed, you will be reported to collections and will have to make repayment arrangements with the federal government.
+At this time, you will not be eligible for any Title IV financial aid at any school.
+If you make arrangements with the federal government in a timely manner, you won't lose your student aid eligibility.
+However, you will still be in collections.
+Also, the debt due to the college for your withdrawal will need to be paid or a hold will be placed on your account.

 Note: Remember, your withdrawal will also affect a separate policy called Satisfactory Academic Progress.
-Even after you repay the amount you owe due to your withdrawal and the "Return of Title IV Funds", the policy stated above, you will still be responsible for meeting the terms of Satisfactory Academic Progress in order to receive aid at MSJC the following semester.
+Even after you repay the amount you owe due to your withdrawal and the "Return of Title IV Funds", under the policy stated above, you will still be responsible for meeting the terms of Satisfactory Academic Progress in order to receive aid at MSJC the following semester.
 Please refer to the Satisfactory Academic Progress Policy Statement or call the Financial Aid Office for more information.